ministryofjustice/opg-digideps/docs/ROOT_CREDENTIALS.md

 - Configure your MFA device using the MFA token
 - Follow the amazon documentation using the credentials & MFA device: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_change-root.html
+    - NOTE: Ensure any generated password is a minimum of 32 characters
-- Ensure any aged access keys are deleted: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_delete-key
+- Ensure any access keys are deleted: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_delete-key
+- Update lastpass with the updated password